haileys/coffee-script-pure/README.md

 ## Does it work?

-Mostly.
-All files in the CoffeeScript compiler except `grammar.coffee` can be compiled successfully by coffee-script-pure.
+Yes.
+All files in the CoffeeScript compiler can be compiled successfully by coffee-script-pure.

 If you have a program that breaks, I'd love to hear about it.